 What is the cost of a funeral or cremation in Massachusetts?

-Prices for a cremation or burial vary by area and funeral home, so it can be quite difficult to quote a general price for services.
-The National Association of Funeral Directors quotes the average price of a funeral today at $7,848, although this does not include cemetery costs.
+Prices for a cremation or burial vary by area and funeral home, so it can be difficult to quote a general price for services.
+The National Association of Funeral Directors quotes the average funeral price today at $7,848, although this does not include cemetery costs.

 How much a funeral costs is like how long a piece of string is.
 It depends on what basic and ancillary services you enlist from your funeral director and what minimal or elaborate funeral products you select.